 Look for the Duck Flag displayed by the corner of the covered carport.
-A decision about rainy day dismissal will be made by 2:35 PM (1:35 PM Wednesdays and 11:35 AM noon dismissals).
-If the Yellow Duck Flag is posted, please park in the St. Charles Church parking lot and walk to classrooms to pick up your students.
+A decision about rainy day dismissal will be made by 2:35 PM (1:35 PM Wednesdays and 11:35 AM noon dismissals) or later if a weather notification was received.
+If the Duck Flag is posted, please park in the St. Charles Church parking lot and walk to classrooms to pick up your students.
 Students and carpool members will be in their regular classrooms for pick up.
 Please use extra caution in the parking lot on rainy days.
 St. Charles Borromeo will utilize Rainy Day procedures anytime there is lightning within 8 miles of the school in the last 30 minutes.
 Students will not be released until after announcements.

-Parents that have an infant or have a validly displayed handicap parking pass may pull through the PreK/Kindergarten carline circle (Poparad Circle) where a staff member will get your students name and call for them to come down.
-This is only for those with younger children in the car or have a handicap pass.
+Parents with an infant or a validly displayed handicap parking pass may pull through the PreK/Kindergarten carline circle where a staff member will get your student's name and call for them to come down.
+Again, this is only for those with younger children in the car or have a handicap pass.